 2) Many air compressors operate into the motor service factor.
 As such, request the package full load operating amp draw from the manufacturer to properly size the electrical utility supply equipment (i.e., wire, electrical quick disconnect, overloads, transformers).
 Seek out a qualified electrical contractor in your area to assist in proper electrical utility modeling and sizing.

 1) Proper placement and mounting is vital.
 Request a General Arrangement (GA) drawing from the OEM for each piece of compressed air equipment purchased.
 The GA drawing should illustrate the weight and recommended clearances to be maintained around the equipment.
 The floor will need to support the static weight of each piece of equipment.
 The equipment should be secured to the floor to prevent it from shifting around imparting stress on connected utilities such as piping, electrical and ducting.
 In addition, many states have adopted seismic codes mandating equipment be structurally secured to the floor.
 Many floors appear flat to the eye but are not flat enough to meet accepted equipment mounting practices.
 Many floors can be crowned (bowed) or have undulations.
 When securing equipment to a floor it is important to identify floor imperfections filling the air gaps with shims.
 When properly shimmed, the tightening of the mounting bolts will not bend or distort the equipment frame.
 Frame distortion will lead to excessive equipment vibration.
-Excessive vibration causes premature component failure which reduces machine reliability, increases cost of ownership and could potentially create an unsafe situation.
+Excessive vibration causes premature component failure which reduces machine reliability, increases the cost of ownership and could potentially create an unsafe situation.

 Proper clearances should be adhered to.
 These recommended clearances provide boundary area around the machine for safe, effective operation and servicing of the machine.
 This boundary area also allows adequate cooling airflow around the machine.